-Each year, for the last five years, we have had over 60,000 visitors to Frieze London.
+Over the past years, we have had over 60,000 visitors to Frieze London and Frieze Masters combined.
 These visitors included those with an interest in the art world, such as curators, artists, collectors, gallerists and critics, as well as the general public.
 Some visit as first-time collectors of art whilst others view the fair more as an exhibition, enjoying the experience as a cultural day out.

 Who are the Frieze London architects?